Eddie Green (criminal): Major career

 After his parole, he occasionally worked in iron mills while becoming a skilled "jug marker," someone who chooses which bank to rob.

 Green took part in his first major bank robbery on January 28, 1933, when he joined Earl Doyle, Thomas "Buck" Woulfe and "Dago" Howard Lansdon in robbing a bank messenger in North Kansas City of $14,500.
 During the robbery, a shootout occurred that left Marshal Edgar Nall and Woulfe wounded.
 The gang later battled a pursuing posse, largely made up of local residents, and escaped by stealing one of their cars.

-Green and his partners fled to Iowa where they stole spare license places from two vehicles and kidnapped two Knoxville police officers, Burt Conrey and John Neuman, before returning to Missouri.
+Green and his partners fled to Iowa where they stole spare license plates from two vehicles and kidnapped two Knoxville police officers, Burt Conrey and John Neuman, before returning to Missouri.
 Releasing the hostages in Unionville on January 29, they also dropped off Woulfe who was arrested at a hospital in Coffeyville, Kansas four days later.
 Woulfe, who had been shot in the groin, died soon after being transferred to the county jail in Liberty, Missouri.

 Three months later, Green joined Jess Doyle, Earl Christman, Frank "Jelly" Nash, Volney Davis, brothers Arthur and Fred Barker and Alvin Karpis to rob a bank in Fairbury, Nebraska on April 4, 1933.
 Christman was badly wounded during the robbery and Green drove him to Verne Miller's house in Kansas City to recover.
 Christman eventually died from his wounds and was buried in an unmarked grave outside town.

 Green eventually became displeased with the tactics used by the Barker brothers, and began to seek a new gang, resurfacing as an associate of Baby Face Nelson, late in 1933 and early 1934, along with Tommy Carroll, and Homer Van Meter, and later became a member of the reorganized John Dillinger gang in early 1934.
 His first robbery with the group, then including Dillinger, Tommy Carroll, Homer Van Meter and Baby Face Nelson, was on March 6 when they held up a bank in Sioux Falls, South Dakota for $49,500.
 Green also provided the gang with an extra gunman, Tommy Carroll.
 One motorcycle cop, Hale Keith, was hit four times in the chest when Nelson shot him through a plate glass window.

 A week later in Mason City, Iowa, despite casing the bank with Van Meter beforehand at an estimated $250,000 and using a series of diagrams and planned getaway routes made by Green, the gang grabbed only $52,000, taking 25 hostages to make their getaway possible.
 Both Dillinger and John "Red" Hamilton were wounded in their shoulders, as well as an innocent bystander that Nelson mistook for a cop, during their escape.